 (2) The Council may do all things necessary or convenient to be done for or in connection with the performance of its functions.

-[Section 27 inserted by No. 44 of 2008 s.
+[Section 27 inserted: No. 44 of 2008 s.
 23.]

 28. Delegation by the Council

 The Council may by resolution delegate to a person, including a committee appointed under section 29, either generally or as otherwise provided in the resolution, any of the Council’s functions under this Act other than this power of delegation.